agiliq/essential-python-tools/source/linters.rst

 ++++++

 `black <https://black.readthedocs.io/en/stable/>`_  is a python code auto-formatter.
-Black reformats entire files in place and also formats the strings to have double-qoutes.
+Black reformats entire files in place and also formats the strings to have double-quotes.

 `Black` is not configurable(except for line-length).